What does a contraction feel like? We’ll talk about what to feel for — as well as a way to monitor your contractions & track them from home.

 If you’d like to know more about why I think the BloomLife Monitor is a great deal — just sign up here and I’ll send you an email about it. 🙂

-AND, contractions aren’t the only thing that come when you’re in labor — my post “Am I In Labor” details a lot about all that.
+AND, contractions aren’t the only thing that comes when you’re in labor — my post “Am I In Labor” details a lot about all that.
 Labor involves your whole body — it’s an amazing and tiring event!

 So, that’s the skinny on contractions.
 Looking for even MORE info — don’t miss my friend Katie’s pos tall about labor contractions!